 6. Sweet corn may possess cosmetic benefits.

 Corn starch is used in many cosmetic products and may also be applied to the skin to soothe rashes and irritation.
 Corn products can be used to replace carcinogenic petroleum products, which are major constituents of many cosmetic preparations.

 7. Sweet corn can help one fight cancer.

-A study conducted at Cornell University suggested that corn is rich in antioxidants.
+A study published in the Journal of Agriculture and Food Chemistry suggested that corn is rich in antioxidants.
 Antioxidants fight cancer-causing free radicals and can induce apoptosis in cancerous cells while leaving healthy cells unaffected.
-Corn is also rich in ferulic acid, an anti-carcinogenic agent that has been shown to be effective in fighting the tumors, which lead to breast and liver cancer.
+Corn is also rich in ferulic acid, an anticarcinogenic agent that has been shown to be effective in fighting the tumors, which lead to breast and liver cancer.
 Anthocyanins, found in purple corn, also act eliminates cancer-causing free radicals.